-The Flux Scientific Committee invites submission of research abstracts for the Flux Annual Congress.
-Symposia offer a unique opportunity to present a compelling and timely topic with an integrated perspectives.
+The Flux Scientific Committee invites submission of research abstracts for the 2023 Flux Annual Congress.
+Symposia offer a unique opportunity to present a compelling and timely topic with an integrated perspective.

 Symposia can be used to present conclusive evidence of a series of studies or to provoke discussion on areas where more work is required.
 The requirements are high-quality innovative work within the areas of developmental cognitive neuroscience with integrated human and preferably including animal, postmortem, or computational models probing neural mechanisms.

 All symposia are selected by the Scientific Program Committee with priority given to symposia that:

 • Include topics that address novel or currently debated issues.

 • bridge between basic and clinical fields and/or between human, animal, postmortem, or computational modeling work.